-SFP ports for fiber connectivity
+SFP ports for fiber or copper connectivity

-To enable fiber connections on the switch, SFP+ fiber ports accommodate standard small form-factor pluggable (SFP) gigabit interface converters (GBICs, also referred to as transceiver modules) for 1G fiber connectivity.
+To enable fiber or additional copper connections on the switch, SFP ports accommodate standard small form-factor pluggable (SFP) gigabit interface converters (GBICs, also referred to as transceiver modules) for 1G fiber or copper connectivity.
 GBICs are sold separately from the switch.

-The switch supports the following NETGEAR ProSAFE SFP short-reach transceiver modules:
+The switch supports the following NETGEAR SFP transceiver modules: